 An Art-Filled Apartment Renovation 40 Years in the Making!

-We love hearing from homeowners about their renovations, but this week’s dispatch comes instead from the interior designer of a New York City apartment re-do.
-Samantha was brought on to help modernize a client’s apartment, and while she was clearly up for leading the ambitious design needs, she needed help finding a general contractor who could execute beautifully on the plans.
+This week’s dispatch comes from the interior designer of a New York City apartment re-do.
+Samantha was brought on to help modernize a client’s apartment, and while she was up for leading the ambitious design needs, she needed help finding a general contractor who could execute beautifully on the plans.
 Her client had filled his home with art and travel finds over the course of four decades in the space, and what started as a “refresh” project evolved into a total apartment renovation to create a light and bright canvas for treasured pieces and cherished friends.
-Here’s to helping more fabulous designers meet fantastic general contractors!

 The stars aligned when a good friend put me in touch with a potential client I’d known for years.
 Ron, the homeowner, had been living in the same Upper East Side post-war apartment for 40 years (!) and was ready for some interior changes to freshen it up.
 We met to discuss priorities and a design vision, and then turned to Sweeten for help choosing a contractor for the project.

-We were able to use Sweeten’s network to narrow our contractor choice down to Sweeten Experts George, Michael, and Dennis, who were experienced and great to work with.
+We were able to use Sweeten’s network to narrow our contractor choice down to one firm, which was experienced and great to work with.
 They had a reasonable price for our initial wish list, and after we began working with them, we grew more comfortable expanding into more custom solutions and additional scope, for what would ultimately become a full gut renovation.

 Initially, the theme of the renovation was a relatively minimal ‘refresh’ – new paint, strip and refinish floors, clean-up details such as the custom five inches of crown molding in the living room, add custom millwork covers for the old and dilapidated radiator units, and complete a full renovation of the very outdated kitchen.